JoanneleeMhanna/CoFounder-Challenge/README.md

   - Developed strategies to enhance features and improve overall product value.

 **3) User Persona Development**
-  - Created detailed user personas to understand target audience pain points and needs.
+  - Created a user persona to understand target audience pain points and needs.
   - Ensured a user-centric approach in product development.
   - Tailored solutions to deliver a product that truly resonates with users.